 The tour visits 19 historic sites in Lower Manhattan, Greenwich Village, Union Square, Chinatown, Chelsea, midtown, and the East River that helped shape Lazarus’s legacy.

-The GPS-enabled app is available for iPhone and Android.
+The GPS-enabled app is available for iPhone.